NAC Breda: Foundation

-NAC Breda was founded on 20 September 1912 when the clubs ADVENDO and NOAD merged.
+NAC Breda was founded on 19 September 1912 when the clubs ADVENDO and NOAD merged.
 During the new club's foundation meeting the atmosphere became tense, since NOAD wanted to name the new club NOAD (NOad and ADvendo).
 This name was not acceptable to ADVENDO and eventually Frans Konert proposed to call the club NAC (NOAD ADVENDO Combinatie), which was accepted by the meeting's attendants.
 At first, the NVB refused to let NAC play association football, but on 28 October 1912 allowed NAC to play in the 2nd Southern Division.

 NAC's golden ages

-The first years were not very successful for NAC, but after moving to a new stadium ‘t Ploegske, results improved.
-NAC became one of the top teams in the top Southern Division, becoming champions of the 1919 season, earning NAC the right to play the Dutch Champions’ Competition (a small competition in which the champions from the regional divisions would play for the Dutch title).
+The first years were not very successful for NAC, but after moving to a new stadium 't Ploegske, results improved.
+NAC became one of the top teams in the top Southern Division, becoming champions of the 1919 season, earning NAC the right to play the Dutch Champions' Competition (a small competition in which the champions from the regional divisions would play for the Dutch title).
 In this competition, NAC finished in last place.
 In 1920, NAC were one of the first clubs to play international matches.
-NAC played a couple of friendly matches, including a match against Real Madrid CF, winning 4-0 and the Spanish newspapers called NAC ‘Los muchacos del Breda, maestros del futbol’ (English: The boys from Breda, masters in football).
+NAC played a couple of friendly matches, including a match against Real Madrid CF, winning 4-0 and the Spanish newspapers called NAC 'Los muchachos del Breda, maestros del futbol' (English: The boys from Breda, masters in football).
 In 1921, NAC celebrated one of its greatest achievements, becoming Dutch football champions.
 In the Dutch Championship competition, NAC defeated Ajax, Be Quick 1887 and Go Ahead.
-NAC continued to excel, being considered to be one of the best clubs in Dutch football during the 20’s and 30’s.
+NAC continued to excel, being considered to be one of the best clubs in Dutch football during the 20's and 30's.
 During this period they won 6 Southern Division titles and their play style was deemed technically perfect by press and the public.

 Because of this view, the NAC board decided to hire a professional trainer.
-Englishman Ben Affleck was hired as a coach and was a couple of months later was succeeded by James Moore.
+Englishman Ben Affleck was hired as a coach and a couple of months later was succeeded by James Moore.
 After Moore resigned, the NAC board issued a committee, who would select the best 11 NAC players to play in a match.
 In 1931 Antoon Verlegh retired from football.
 Verlegh, nowadays a club icon for NAC, played for them since their foundation.
 In this year, NAC also had a dispute with the city of Breda.
-The stadium's terrain ‘t Ploegske was classed as a residential area, meaning NAC had to leave the ground.
+The stadium's terrain 't Ploegske was classed as a residential area, meaning NAC had to leave the ground.
 As no other option was available in Breda, NAC were forced to move to the town Princenhage.
 Within two months, a complete new stadium, with a capacity of 5,500 people, was built and NAC left Breda.
 In 1935, NAC became the first club in the Netherlands to travel via airplane to an away match against GVAV.